-Further, inflation has seriously eroded the buying power of gas tax dollars.
-While revenues from the gas tax increase in the 1990s roughly kept pace with miles traveled, with no increases since 1994, travel has now outpaced revenues, creating not only chronic congestion but also extreme wear and tear on the state highway and local road system.
+Further, iInflation has seriously eroded the buying power of gas tax dollars. -The base 18-cent state excise tax, last adjusted in 1994, is now only worth 9-cents when adjusted for inflation and fuel efficiency.
+While revenues from the gas tax increase in the 1990s roughly kept pace with miles traveled, with no increases since 1994, travel has now outpaced revenues, The lack of adequate investment has createding not only chronic congestion but also and extreme wear and tear on the state highways and the local street and road system.
 Further, the sufficiency of gas tax revenues to fund transportation has declined over time as cars have become more fuel efficient and as project costs have increased.
 Inflation-adjusted gas tax revenues declined 8% just in the last seven years.

 The gas tax once funded most transportation programs in the state, including operations and construction.
 Now the per-gallon fuel tax collected at both the state and federal levels and the state weight fees does not even provide enough revenue to meet annual maintenance, operations, and rehabilitation needs for the state highway system (the State Highway Operation and Protection Program or SHOPP).
 Counties and cities dependent upon a portion of the State's gas tax revenues are in the same situation in that revenues are short of meeting their preservation needs of the local system.
-Basic Maintenance programs for
+Basic Maintenance programs for California's aging system now consume 100% of gas tax revenues in most local iurisdictions.

-California's aging system now consume 100% of gas tax revenues in most local jurisdictions.
+In 2010, the State enacted a historic transportation tax swap in which the excise tax on gasoline was increased by 17.3-cents and the sales tax on gasoline

-In 2010, the State enacted a historic transportation tax swap in which the excise tax on gasoline was increased by 17.3-cents and the sales tax on gasoline (Proposition 42) was eliminated.
+(Proposition 42) was eliminated.
 Counties, cities, and the State Transportation Improvement Program (STIP) will receive similar amounts from the increase in excise tax as would have been provided by the sales tax.
 However, the local and state systems are still woefully underfunded.
-The 2010 California Statewide Local Streets and Roads Needs Assessment Report Update found that the statewide average local street and road Pavement Condition Index (PCI), which ranks roadway pavement conditions on a scale of zero (failed) to 100 (excellent), is 66, an "at risk" rating.
+The 20140 California Statewide Local Streets and Roads Needs Assessment Report Update found that the statewide average local street and road Pavement Condition Index (PCI), which ranks roadway pavement conditions on a scale of zero (failed) to 100 (excellent), is 66, an "at risk" rating.
 Approximately 67% of the local streets and roads system are "at risk" or in "poor" condition.
 The condition is projected to deteriorate to a PCI of 54 by 2020.
 In addition, the percentage of "failed" streets will grow from 6.1% to almost 25% of the network by 2020.
-Furthermore, the funding shortfall considering all existing revenues is \$78.9 billion over the next 10 years.
+Furthermore, the funding shortfall considering all existing revenues is \$78.39 billion over the next 10 years.